mrcszym/CryptoConverter/README.md

 # CryptoConverter

+Maven-using GUI app.
 Polish currency to cryptocurrency (BitCoin, Ethereum or Tether) and in reverse converter.
 I used Maven Jsoup Java HTML Parser (https://mvnrepository.com/artifact/org.jsoup/jsoup) to fetch actual crypto values from web.
-App has been written all in Intellij IDEA GUI.
+App has been written all in Intellij IDEA.

 Screenshots of app:
 ![img_12.png](img_12.png)